 Santa Monica College staff and faculty members may be subject to disciplinary action under applicable personnel policies.
 To report staff or faculty misconduct, call SMC Human Resources (310) 434- 4419.

 Campus Security & Crime Prevention Programs

 One of the essential ingredients of any successful crime prevention program is an informed public.
 It is the intent of Santa Monica College to inform the College Community, in a timely manner, of any criminal activity or security problems which may pose a reasonable threat to their physical safety.
 Presentations and special workshops on all aspects of personal safety, prevention of workplace violence, office/business safety, rape/assault prevention and related law enforcement topics are available upon request to all campus members and at employee and student orientations.
-Informational news articles, emergency flyers and safety related brochures describing incidents impacting campus security or personal safety are distributed to students and employees.
+You can find an abundance of safety, emergency preparedness, and crime prevention information on the SMC website.

 Substance Abuse Policy